Karthika Masam is one of the most auspicious months in Hinduism and called with different names like Karthikai, Kartika, Karthikam, or Kartik.

-Karthik Month is auspicious to both the devotees of Lord Vishnu and Lord Shiva.
+Karthik Masam is auspicious to both the devotees of Lord Vishnu and Lord Shiva.

-For Telangana, Maharashtra, Gujarat, Andhra Pradesh and Karnataka -Karthika Masam in 2020 Starts on Monday, 16th November & ends on Monday, 14th December.
+For Telangana, Maharashtra, Gujarat, Andhra Pradesh, and Karnataka -Karthika Masam in 2021 Starts on Friday, 5th November & ends on Saturday, 4th December.

 Importance & Significance of Kartik Month

 The lunar calendar has been divided into two parts Dakshinayana and Uttararyana.
 Karthika Masam comes under Dakshinayana.
 In terms of sadhana, Dakshinayana is for purification, Uttarayan is for enlightenment.

 Sadhana means a process by which one would get salvation.
 Out of all the months in Dakshinayana Karthika Masam is best suited for Sadhana.
 Hence Karthika Masam is one of the most auspicious months of the lunar calendar.

 According to Padma Purana and Skanda Purana, the month of Kartik provides four kinds of benefits – religious, economic, good marital life and enlightenment.

 The importance and significance of the month Kartik is first narrated by Lord Narayana to Brahma, Brahma to Narada and by Narada to King Prithu for the welfare of mankind.